kechcole/Blog-App/README.md

 ## 4. Database Management.
-Django works with relational databases such as SSQLite(in-built) or Postgres.
+Django works with relational databases such as SQLite(in-built) or Postgres.
 All database systems supported by Django use the language SQL to create, read, update and delete data in a relational database.
 SQL is also used to create, change, and delete the database tables themselves.
 An admin site is used to manage models in the database.

 ### **4.1 Admin Page.**
 Admin application is used to manage data through CRUD operations and view registered models in the backend making production efficient.
 Admin page configurations are automatically created when a user creates a project, all we need now is creating a super user and pass credentials at the command line.
 User information will be stored in auth_user table stored in the database after applying migrations.